Academic promotion tips (5) - Evidence your impact in Leadership & Service

 For academic service work, you can often refer to publicly available material.
 For instance, to evidence your involvement in reviewing you might consider setting up a Publons profile.
 This allows you to "claim" reviews you have done.
 The image above is one by my colleague Dox Kyriacou, who is an avid reviewer.

-If you run an academic website or blog like myself, page visits and ranking in global internet traffic (see above) can be a good metric to evidence impact.
+If you run an academic website or blog like me, page visits and ranking in global internet traffic (see above) can be a good metric to evidence impact.
 For some of these metrics you might need to provide some context.
 Here's how I would do this for my website: "In evaluating website rankings it helps to know that there are currently about 1.2 billion websites, with 200 million of those active.
 So, my website ranks in the top 0.1% of active websites in terms web traffic."

 For academic service work that relates to a specific position, you can use the same strategy as I outlined above for leadership positions in your own institution.
 Here is an example of one of my early leadership roles, one that I took on just before I was appointed as Senior Lecturer.